stalj/prg-basics/04-Functions/Functions.md

     ...
     ```

-1. Write a program that generates and displays a random number between 1 and 6, similar to rolling a dice.
+1. Write a program that generates and prints a random number between 1 and 6, similar to rolling a dice.
 Use one of the functions from the **random** module to generate a random integer within a given range.

     <https://www.w3schools.com/python/ref_random_randint.asp>

     ```python
     ###
-    # Generates and displays a random number between 1 and 6,
+    # Generates and prints a random number between 1 and 6,
     # similar to rolling a dice
     #
     import random